 A project manager has to deal with uncertainty.
 It is important that you can identify and prioritize risks and take appropriate action in ambiguous situations.
 It is equally important to manage others’ concerns in changing environments.
 To assess competency in this area, the following scenario-based questions are often asked:

-Q: Describe two areas in your current project where there is a high level of uncertainty.
+46. Describe two areas in your current project, where there is a high level of uncertainty.
 How do you tackle these uncertainties?

 No project goes without a hitch, and people expect that.
 What your interviewer wants to see is how you handle anything that can result in a potential setback.
 An effective project manager should always have a few tricks up his or her sleeve.

-Some level of change is inevitable, but as a project manager, it’s important to quickly adapt to those changes.
+Some level of change is inevitable, but as a project manager, it’s important to adapt to those changes quickly.
 Explain to your interviewer how you continue to keep your team on track whenever any project changes pop up.